-Take a short taxi ride from Palma and meet us in a country hotel (Finca) near the village of Esporlas in the foothills of the Sierra Tramuntana.
+Take a short taxi ride from Palma to meet us in a country hotel (Finca) near the village of Esporlas in the foothills of the Sierra Tramuntana.
 Here you will be fitted with your bike and will have a chance to get used to the climate on a short trip to the countryside.
 Blue skies and Mediterranean landscapes are awaiting you.
 We begin with a gradual ascent into the Sierra Tramuntana mountain range toward the village of Valdemossa.
 Here you have a chance to marvel at the historic architecture of the most beautiful village on Majorca.
 Many artists have made Valdemossa their home, among them Frederic Chopin!
 You will stay overnight in a beautifully restored country-style lodge (finca) and get to know each other during a tasteful welcome dinner.
 27k / 17 mile, 1000ft of climbing.

 Start the day with a long, winding and exhilarating downhill ride into Soller, before we begin the climb over famous Coll de Soller.
 Then we tackle the Coll de Horno in the shadow of Mallorca's highest mountain, Puig Mayor, standing at 1445m / 4,800ft.
-After a well deserved rest in the mountain village of Orient we continue with a fast descent to Alaro and then through olive fields and orchards on to our Finca in Moscari.
-Distance 60-84 km / 40+ miles, up to 4500ft climbing, shorter and longer options available.
+After a well-deserved rest in the mountain village of Orient we continue with a fast descent to Alaro and then through olive fields and orchards on to our Finca in Moscari.
+Distance 60-84 km / 40+ miles, up to 4500ft climbing.
+Shorter and longer options available.

 Today we ride on very quiet country roads through orchards, fields and small villages toward the agricultural center of the island.
 Wednesdays is market day in Sineu and with a little imagination you are taken back to a medieval setting.
-You can buy anything from donkeys to silverware in the narrow walkways and plazas around the church on the islands’s largest market.
+You can buy anything from donkeys to silverware in the narrow walkways and plazas around the church at the island’s largest market.
 From Sineu we ride to the mountain top monastery at Sant Salvador and finish the day with an amazing climb.
 Along the way you can also go for an optional climb up to the monastery at Cura.
 Distance 70-100 km / 45+ miles.

 Today is a recovery day in the saddle and we ride a mostly flat stage trough the agricultural interior of Mallorca.
 We enjoy a coffee break in one of the many villages before making our way to the northern coast and the ancient city of Alcudia.
-After a lunch break we ride on to Pollenca and our hotel right in the historic city center and near the calvary stairs.
-Your only climbing option today is a ride up to the monastery at Bonany.
+After lunch we ride on to Pollenca and our hotel located right in the historic city center and near the calvary stairs.
+Your climbing option today is a ride up to the monastery at Bonany.
 Distance 70- 100k, 45-60miles

 Professional Guides from the Region